stormpath/stormpath-documentation/source/reference.rst

     * - ``loginAttempts``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - The endpoint for :ref:`Login Attempts <ref-loginattempts>` for this Application..
+      - The endpoint for :ref:`Login Attempts <ref-loginattempts>` for this Application.

     * - ``passwordResetTokens``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - The endpoint for Password Reset Tokens, used in :ref:`password reset workflows <password-reset-flow>`.
+      - The endpoint for :ref:`Password Reset Tokens <ref-password-reset-token>`, used in :ref:`password reset workflows <password-reset-flow>`.

     * - ``apiKeys``
       - String (:ref:`Link <about-links>`)